Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Bulk-boundary correspondence

 In the first (second) solution the even (odd) components of the vector $\vec{s}$ are zero $s_{2j}=0$ ($s_{2j-1}=0$) and the left boundary fixes the ratio $s_3/s_1$ ($s_4/s_2$).
 The first solution has singular values \beq \sigma^2_\phi = V_L^2+W_R^2+2V_LW_R\cos(\phi) \eeq and vector components, \beq \frac{s_{2j-1}}{s_1}=\frac{W_R}{V_L}\frac{\sin((j-1)\phi)}{\sin(\phi)}+\frac{\sin(j\phi)}{\sin(\phi)}, \quad j\geq 3, \eeq \beq \frac{s_3}{s_1}= \frac{W_R}{V_L}+2\cos(\phi), \eeq where $\phi$ satisfies the transcendental equation, \beq \sin\left(\frac{N}{2}\phi\right) \left(\frac{W_R}{V_L}+2\cos(\phi)\right)- \sin\left(\left(\frac{N}{2}-1\right)\phi\right)=0. \eeq The second solution has eigenvalues \beq \sigma^2_\omega = W_L^2+V_R^2+2W_LV_R\cos(\omega) \eeq and vector components, \beq \frac{s_{2j}}{s_2}=\frac{\sin (j\omega)}{\sin(\omega)}, \quad j\geq 3, \eeq \beq \frac{s_4}{s_2}=2\cos(\omega) \eeq with the parameter $\omega$ satisfying, \beq \sin\left(\left(\frac{N}{2}+1\right)\omega\right) +\frac{W_L}{V_R}\sin\left(\frac{N}{2}\omega\right)=0. \eeq

 The spectrum of (\ref{SIGN}) is given by the union of $\sigma_\phi^2$ and $\sigma_\omega^2$.
-Remarkably, the pairs of variables $\{V_L,W_R\}$ and $\{V_R,W_L\}$ decouple from each other.
+Remarkably, the pairs of variables $\{V_L,W_R\}$ and $\{V_R,W_L\}$ decouple from each other showing the value of an analytical solution.
 This means that the characteristic polynomial associated with (\ref{SIGN}) factorizes into two independent factors depending solely on each of these pairs.

 The transcendental equations (\ref{transphi}) and (\ref{transom}) can be solved numerically.
 We find that (\ref{transphi}) has $N/2$ real solutions in the interval $0<\phi<\pi$ when $|V_L/W_R|\geq 1$.
 When $|V_L/W_R|< 1$ a complex conjugate pair emerges near $\pi$.
 This complex root produces an exponentially small singular value $\sigma_\phi$.
 Similarly, we find that (\ref{transom}) has $N/2$ real solutions in the interval $0<\omega<\pi$ when $|V_R/W_L|\geq 1$ and $N/2-1$ real solutions plus a complex conjugate pair solution when $|V_R/W_L|< 1$.
 In Fig.~\ref{fig:singularvalues}, we plot the smallest two singular values coming from each transcendental equation considering a lattice with $N=100$ sites.